1905 Campeonato Paulista

 The 1905 Campeonato Paulista, organized by the LPF (Liga Paulista de Football), was the 4th season of São Paulo's top association football league.
-Paulistano won the title for the 1st time. no teams were relegated and the top scorer was Germânia's Hermann Friese with 14 goals.
+Paulistano won the title for the 1st time.
+No teams were relegated.
+Germânia's Hermann Friese was the top scorer with 14 goals.

 System

 The championship was disputed in a double-round robin system, with the team with the most points winning the title.
 The last-placed team would dispute a playoff to remain in the league.